 for those who commit sin not leading to death.

-By changing to the plural “those,” John expands the issue to include any Christian that is out of fellowship.
+By changing to the plural “those,” John expands the issue to include any Christian out of fellowship.

 It is permissible to pray for any carnal Christian who has not committed the sin unto death.